 east meets west

-In the clinic, Brian blends the knowledge of Western labs and imagine with traditional pule and tongue diagnoses to deepen the impact of his treatments.
-Brian believes nutrition plays a crucial role in our lives, and that when coupled with the techniques of acupuncture and herbal medicine we can generate significant, lasting effects on health.
-No matter the illness or imbalance, Brian seeks to offer a way for his patients to regain their health and in turn their happiness.
+In the clinic, Brian blends the knowledge of Western labs and imaging with traditional pule and tongue diagnoses to deepen the impact of his treatments.
+Brian also believes nutrition plays a crucial role in our lives, and that when coupled with the techniques of acupuncture and herbal medicine we can generate significant, lasting effects on health.
+No matter the illness or imbalance, he seeks to offer a way for his patients to regain their health and in turn their happiness.

 How frequently do I need acupuncture?

 The frequency of your visits is dependent on several factors such as; if the conditions are acute or chronic, the severity of the disease, and the general age of the individual can all have an impact on the number of sessions needed to correct the issue.
 For more information about how acupuncture can help you, contact us below.

 Be sure to eat within an hour before your appointment.
 Some patients can get a little light headed after a treatment of acupuncture, by eating food before your session, your glucose levels will be more balanced and inhibit you from getting light-headed or dizzy afterward.

 Avoid drinking alcohol or using recreational drugs before your treatment, as these substances can cause a decrease in sensation and inhibit the proper flow of the qi throughout the body.

 After your session, drink plenty of water and plan a more calming a relaxing afternoon/evening.